ArenKDesai/Aren-s-Notes/Big Data Systems/Kafka.md

 ```

 ## Replication
-Replication 3 means that each
+Replication 3 means that there will be 3 copies of a message.
+Each par